dankazim/dankazim/README.md

 ### Hi there 👋
+Im just a litle boy trayna be creative.
+I mostly play around with graphic designing.
+But lately im more into codding, and web development
 <!--
 **dankazim/dankazim** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:
 -->
-- ⚡ About Me:
-  Im just a litle boy trayna be creative.
-I mostly play around with graphic designing.
-But lately im more into codding, well all because my classes requires me to learn it       ehehhee.

 - 🔭 I’m currently working on:
     - [NoteBook](https://github.com/dankazim/NoteBook)